-One of the Grant Management questions we get the most mail on is the difference between a subrecipient and a vendor.
+One of the grant management questions we get the most emails on is, “What is the difference between a subrecipient and a vendor?”

-This causes no end of confusion because the terms subrecipient, subgrantee, subawardee are used interchangeably by grantees and federal agencies alike.
+The distinction between the terminology causes no end of confusion because the terms subrecipient, subgrantee, subawardee are used interchangeably by federal grant recipients and federal funding agencies alike.

-Similarly, you’ll often see the term subcontractor used to describe a vendor relationship.
+Similarly, you’ll often see the term vendor, contractor, and subcontractor used to describe a procurement contractor relationship.

 Unfortunately, determining which relationship exists is often a shade of gray instead of black and white.